 Participate in Clinical Trials: All treatments that are available today have been discovered through clinical trials.
 Clinical trials are often viewed as the best treatment option for Stage II, III and IV melanoma patients, so it is important that you learn about them as a treatment option to help you make an informed treatment decision.
+As only 1 in 20 adult cancer patients enroll in cancer clinical trials (PMC5495113), make a difference and enroll today!
 All treatment options, including clinical trials, should be thoroughly discussed with your melanoma team.

 Join the War on Melanoma™: The War on Melanoma™ is an all-fronts effort to eliminate melanoma as a cause of death, primarily focusing on the link between early detection of melanoma leading to improved survivorship.
 This effort is led by principal investigator Sancy Leachman, MD, PhD, Chair of the Department of Dermatology at OHSU and the Melanoma Program Director of Knight Cancer Institute.
 The War on Melanoma™ brings science, technology, and public health outreach together with the general public, patients, families and healthcare providers with the goal of ending deaths from this form of cancer.

 Advocate for Legislative Issues: The MRF Advocacy Program is a platform for those affected by melanoma to share their voice and transform melanoma care.
 Whether you are a patient, caregiver, survivor, healthcare professional or partner, YOU play a critical role in the advancement of better outcomes for the over one million Americans living with melanoma and their loved ones.